This post may contain affiliate links. This blog generates income via ads.

 Tips on Powdered Sugar Icing

-- Slowly add the wet ingredients.
-1 TBSP at a time.
+Slowly add the wet ingredients.
+1 tablespoon at a time.
 Powdered sugar brands vary in terms of how fine the sugar is powdered.
 Also!
 Some brands add cornstarch to reduce clumping, which is going to alter how much liquid you’ll need, as cornstarch is a thickening agent.

 Storing Iced Cookies